 As a courtesy and for the convenience of our site guests, some pages of our website provide links to other websites.
 While we think such linked sites may be relevant sources of knee lock information, the kneelock.com site does not endorse nor does it control or take responsibility for the content or information on any external or linked website.
 Use external / linked websites at your own risk and consult with your healthcare provider first before following the advice of any external / linked website.

 The kneelock.com website provides sections for site visitors to leave comments about their personal experiences with knee lock.
 The kneelock.com site and its owner(s) do not endorse or assume responsibility for the accuracy or veracity of visitor comments to the site.
 Use the comments on this website at your own risk and consult with your healthcare provider first before following the advice of any comment.
 By posting any comment or other material on kneelock.com, you give kneelock.com the irrevocable right to reproduce, edit, and otherwise use your submission for any purpose in any form and on any media.

 While email addresses are required to post comments to the website, your email address and/or contact information will never be knowingly shared with any third parties without your explicit permission.

 The kneelock.com website does not accept any advertising money or other form of advertising compensation.
-If this changes, it will be spelled out directly via a post to the blog/website and the podcast.
+If this changes, it will be spelled out directly via a post to the blog/website and/or the podcast.